 Thrills and chills are always in store when Ngaio Marsh is at the helm, as anyone who has dived into this Queen of Crime’s books can attest.
-Born Edith Ngaio Marsh and later known by her official title, Dame Ngaio Marsh, this mystery writer was born and raised in Christchurch, New Zealand during the turn of the 20th century.
-Along with Dorothy L. Sayers, Margery Allingham, and Agatha Christie, Marsh dominated the Golden Age of detective fiction—publishing 32 novels between 1934 and 1982, as well as several short stories and four nonfiction books.
-She is best known for creating her iconic character Chief Inspector Roderick Alleyn, a British gentleman detective who is featured in all of her novels.
+Born Edith Ngaio Marsh on April 23rd, 1895 and later known by her official title, Dame Ngaio Marsh, this mystery writer grew up in Christchurch, New Zealand during the turn of the 20th century.
+Along with Dorothy L. Sayers, Margery Allingham, and Agatha Christie, Marsh dominated the Golden Age of detective fiction—publishing 32 novels between 1934 and her death on February 18th, 1982, as well as several short stories and four nonfiction books.
+She's best known for creating her iconic character Chief Inspector Roderick Alleyn, a British gentleman detective featured in all of her novels.

-Though you can’t go wrong with any Ngaio Marsh books, these titles stand out as her most fascinating, fun, and compulsively readable works.
-Read on to discover the most essential Ngaio Marsh books.
+While you can’t go wrong with any Ngaio Marsh books, the riveting reads below stand out as Marsh's most fascinating, fun, and compulsively readable works.
+Read on to discover the best Ngaio Marsh books.

 A Man Lay Dead